koozone/koozone.github.io/harumemo/en/privacy.md

 ## Privacy Policy

-This privacy policy applies to the Haru Memo app (hereby referred to as "Application") for mobile devices that was created by [Developer/Company name] (hereby referred to as "Service Provider") as [open source/free/freemium/ad-supported/commercial] service.
+This privacy policy applies to the "Haru Memo" app (hereby referred to as "Application") for mobile devices that was created by "KOOZone" (hereby referred to as "Service Provider") as commercial service.
 This service is intended for use "AS IS".

 ### Information Collection and Use